 The real value of a $15 minimum wage depends on where you live

-We arrived at those estimates by using data on “regional price parities,” or RPPs, for the nation’s 381 metropolitan statistical areas.
-The RPPs, developed by the federal Bureau of Economic Analysis, measure the difference in local price levels of goods and services across the country, relative to the overall national price level (set equal to 100).
-So on average, prices in the New York metro area, which has an RPP of 122.3, are 22.3% higher than the nationwide average, while in Macon (RPP of 87.8) prices are 12.2% below average.
-(Not coincidentally, the push for a $15 minimum wage has been particularly strong in expensive urban areas on both coasts.)
+These estimates are calculated by using data on “regional price parities,” or RPPs, for the nation’s 382 metropolitan statistical areas.
+The RPPs, developed by the federal Bureau of Economic Analysis, measure the difference in local price levels of goods and services across the country, relative to the overall national price level (set at 100).
+So, on average, prices in the Seattle metro area (RPP of 110.5) are 10.5% higher than the nationwide average, while prices in Spartanburg (RPP of 87.7) are 12.3% below average.

-If the goal were to guarantee low-paid workers everywhere in the country the same real purchasing power, that would require hundreds of different minimum wages, scaled to each locality’s cost of living.
-For example, giving everyone the same purchasing power that $15 has in New York City would cost $13.07 in Chicago; $12 in Fresno, California; $11.10 in Cincinnati; and just $10.43 in Anniston, Alabama.
+Giving low-paid workers everywhere in the country the same real purchasing power would require hundreds of different minimum wages, scaled to each locality’s cost of living.
+For example, giving everyone the same purchasing power that $15 has in Pittsburgh would translate to $19.41 in New York City and $16.51 in Chicago, but just $13.46 in Fort Smith, Arkansas.

 Drew DeSilver is a senior writer at Pew Research Center.